tarwn/lessthandot-hugo/blogs/content/posts/2011-09-22-tips-and-tricks-to-make.md

 type: post
 date: 2011-09-22T10:51:00+00:00
 ID: 1324
 excerpt: SQL Server Management Studio is the de facto tool for working with SQL Server.
 But its default options may not always be the best way for you to work.
-After working with it for years, I’ve come up with a list of my favorite features.
+After working with it for years, I've come up with a list of my favorite features.
 url: /index.php/datamgmt/dbprogramming/tips-and-tricks-to-make/
 views:
   - 124601